What do you usually pray for or talk to God about?

 In verses 15-16, James stresses the importance of the confession of sin in prayer.
 We are to confess our sins to each other and pray for each other so that healing would take place (v.
 16).
 James goes on to speak of the “righteous man” whose prayer is powerful and effective (v.
 17).
 He is not referring to the self-righteous person who places his confidence in his accomplishments and good deeds; rather, he is referring to the humble person who recognizes God’s saving grace and mercy in his life and places his trust in the work and words of Christ alone.

 The prophet Elijah, James says, is one such example to follow (1 Kings 17-18).
-And before we can protest that Elijah was in a different league, James quickly reminds us that Elijah was “a man just like us” (v.
-17).
-Just like us, he had fears, insecurities, doubts and worries—even till the point where he wearied of life and prayed that God would take his life (1 Kings 19:4).
+And before we can protest that Elijah was in a different league, James quickly reminds us that Elijah was “as human as are” (v.
+17 NLT).
+Just like us, he had fears, insecurities, doubts, and worries—even to the point where he wearied of life and prayed that God would take his life (1 Kings 19:4).

 Yet Elijah knew his God and the Word.
 He took God’s promises to heart and trusted that God would fulfill His promises in His own perfect timing—which led to his passionate, faith-filled prayers (vv.
 17-18)

 Where does this leave us?

 As we relate with God here on this side of eternity, we can grow in knowing Him and His promises through the reading of His Word.
 As we get acquainted with God’s promises, this will radically transform the way we pray.
 We will start praying prayers of faith that are based on the promises He has made to us, and we will be able to do so boldly—asking God to fulfill His promises in His own good and perfect timing.